Broadway Junction station: BMT complex

+IND station

 By 1936, the Independent Subway System's Fulton Street Line had been extended to Rockaway Avenue.
 At that time, Broadway Junction was an all-Brooklyn–Manhattan Transit (BMT) transfer point.
 Further eastward extension of the line was delayed by World War II; the Broadway–East New York station opened on December 30, 1946.
 A direct escalator passageway was constructed between the IND and BMT stations in East New York to allow passengers free transfers.
 The passageway opened on July 1, 1948.
 The Fulton Street Elevated was now redundant, and BMT service on the line closed entirely on April 26, 1956, with the eastern portion to Lefferts Boulevard connected to the IND.

+The New York City Board of Transportation announced plans in November 1949 to spend $325,000 extending platforms at several IND stations, including Broadway–East New York, to accommodate 11-car, 660 ft trains.
+The lengthened trains began running during rush hour on September 8, 1953, with eleven-car trains operating on weekdays.
+The project cost $400,000 and increased the total carrying capacity of rush-hour trains by 4,000 passengers.
+The operation of eleven-car trains ended in 1958 because of operational difficulties.
+The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the motormen had a very small margin of error to properly align the train with the platform.
+It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.